Sal-Adrian/Keys-of-Life/README.md

 ### Recommendations:

 Don't have too many notes playing at once.
+It sounds annoying.
 I suggest keeping it less than 6.

-"Insen" & "In" Scale: Turn on "Random"
+Turning "Random" on when "Insen" & "In" Scale are selected sounds nice.